 Our training program combines direct patient care with both formal and informal educational experiences.
 Our principal aim is to provide an education to residents which enables them to render superlative medical care to patients of all ages.
 At the completion of their training, our residents are able to provide excellent primary care and, if so desired, are outstanding candidates for fellowship training.
 Overall, approximately 50% of the graduates of our program pursue primary care while 50% elect to pursue fellowship training.

-The ambulatory patient care educational experience in internal medicine includes the general internal medicine and specialty clinics at University Hospitals, the emergency room, and the resident continuity clinic.
+The ambulatory patient care educational experience in internal medicine includes the general internal medicine and specialty clinics at OSUWMC and the emergency department.
 During select subspecialty consult months, a substantial portion of the month is spent in the subspecialty outpatient clinic.
 Outpatient rotations include a three block ambulatory care rotation which provides longitudinal care experience in outpatient dermatology, gynecology, rheumatology, endocrinology, and geriatrics.

-The outpatient component at Nationwide Children's Hospital includes the Primary Care Clinic, Adolescent Clinic, Behavioral/Developmental Clinic, subspecialty clinics and emergency room.
+The outpatient component at Nationwide Children's Hospital includes the Sports Medicine Clinic, Adolescent Clinic, Behavioral/Developmental Clinic, subspecialty and surgicalclinics and emergency department.
 At least six blocks are spent in the various pediatric clinics, and during several of the inpatient ward rotations, time is spent in the corresponding subspecialty clinic.
 OSU Med-Peds residents provide continuing medical care to their own population of patients through continuity clinics throughout their four years of training.
 During the final three years, weekly clinic rotations in a private Med-Peds practice enhance the exposure to "real world" ambulatory medicine.

 The didactic components of the training program center on a variety of conferences.
 Examples of regular conferences include Resident Report, Resident Didactic Sessions, Emergency Lecture Series, Grand Rounds, ethics conference and a large number of weekly subspecialty conferences.
 A Med-Peds journal club convenes monthly to discuss current topics in patient care and research.

-Nationwide Children’s Hospital and The Ohio State University Department of Internal Medicine have partnered to create The South High Center for Primary Care.
+Nationwide Children’s and the OSUWMC Department of Internal Medicine have partnered to create The South High Center for Primary Care.
 The center provides health care to the underserved South Side community of Columbus, while also providing an outstanding outpatient training center for the Med-Peds residents.
 Med-Peds residents will be able to utilize the center for their weekly continuity clinic experience.
 Supervised by Med-Peds faculty, the residents will provide quality, evidence-based primary care for adults and children.